The 13 kids handed Man Utd debuts by Solskjaer & how they’ve fared so far

-Ramazani also made his senior bow during the shock defeat to Astana, but that six-minute cameo proved to be his only and only appearance for the club.
+Ramazani also made his senior bow during the shock defeat to Astana, but that six-minute cameo proved to be his one and only appearance for the club.

-The Belgian striker rejected a new contract at United and is set to sign for Spanish second division side UD Almeria on a free transfer.
+The Belgian striker rejected a new contract at United and signed for Spanish second division side UD Almeria on a free transfer in August 2020.

-“I want to thank the club for helping me become a better footballer/person and for making me and my family feel at home during my time here,” Ramazani said on Twitter.
+“I want to thank the club for helping me become a better footballer/person and for making me and my family feel at home during my time here,” Ramazani said on Twitter after leaving Old Trafford.